 Essentially, pigmentation can be treated with lightening creams or lasers.
 The main difference between the two is that lasers can produce a faster and more effective result in most cases.

 However, with laser treatment there is always a period of skin recovery post-treatment.
 Even though the surface skin is not broken by the pigment laser, you need to be gentle and avoid excessive sun exposure while your skin is recovering to avoid repigmentation.
 Also, finding a trained and reputable doctor to perform your laser procedure is very important to maximise safety.

 Pigmentation can be treated on any part of the body including the face; neck; hands; back; chest; arms; legs; and shoulders.

 What type of laser is used to treat pigmentation?

-At SW1 Clinic, we use the Pico Discovery Plus, known for being the most powerful laser in the market, and equipped with 3 different laser wavelengths, as well as an IPL.
+At SW1 Clinic, we use the Pico Discovery Plus, equipped with 3 different laser wavelengths using the latest picosecond laser technology, as well as an IPL.
 The Pico Discovery Plus has been studied in many clinical trials and has been very successful in the treatment of pigmentation disorders and tattoo removal.

 Are all types of lasers the same?